Ewan Dowes: Career

+Rugby union

-He attended Sedbergh School, Sedbergh near Kendal where he played on both the 1st XV and 1st XI.
-In his final year at Sedbergh he trained and played alongside James Simpson-Daniel.
+Born in Carlisle, Dowes attended Sedbergh School near Kendal, where he played on both the 1st XV and 1st XI.
+In his final year at Sedbergh he trained and played alongside future rugby union international James Simpson-Daniel.
 A review of his performance in the school magazine states: "Ewan Dowes was well to the fore in all departments, carrying the ball powerfully, scrummaging purposefully."
+In 2000, he was selected by England for the rugby union Junior World Championships.

+Rugby league

+Dowes became the first known player to sign a dual rugby code contract, playing rugby union for Leeds Tykes and rugby league for Leeds Rhinos.
+Dowes later decided to focus solely on his rugby league career, but with only limited first team opportunities at the Rhinos, he joined Hull on loan in May 2003, before making the move permanent a month later.